FrontMen/open-source-contributions/readme.md

 To add a dependencies to a workspace/package use `yarn workspace <name-of-workspace> add <name-of-dependency>`.
 (Note that the name of the workspace is the name key in the `package.json` of the package, such as "web" or "api".)This properly installs the dependency using yarn workspaces.
 To learn more about yarn workspaces, please see: https://yarnpkg.com/lang/en/docs/workspaces/

 To add a dependency to the root of the workspace use `yarn add -W <name-of-dependency>`.

+### Workspace

+There are vscode workspace settings inside the repo to make sure linting works correctly on both Windows and UNIX based OS.